-A. AOA capable nodes
+2.1 AoA capable nodes

-AOA capability is usually achieved by using an antenna array, which might be prohibitive in size and power consumption.
-A small form factor node that satisfies conditions outlined in the previous section has been developed at MIT by the Cricket Compass project[6].
+A small form factor node that satisfies conditions outlined in the previous section has been developed at MIT by the Cricket Compass project[11].
 Its theory of operation is based on both time difference of arrival (TDoA) and phase difference of arrival.
-Time difference is used in a similar manner in other projects, such as AhLOS[3] and Cricket Location[2], and is based on the six orders of magnitude difference between the speeds of sound and light.
+Time difference is used in a similar manner in other projects, such as AhLOS[9] and Cricket Location[7], and is based on the six orders Figure 3: Cricket compass: is formed by two perpendicular receiver triplets, to eliminate ambiguities of magnitude difference between the speeds of sound and light.
 If a node sends a RF signal and an ultrasound signal at the same time, the destination node might infer the range to the originating node based on the time difference in arrivals.
-In order to get the angle of arrival, each node may use two ultrasound receivers placed at a known distance from each other, L (figure 2).
-By knowing ranges x_1 , x_2 , and distance L, the node is able to infer the orientation θ , with a accuracy of 5° when the angle lies between $\pm 40^{\circ}$.
-Medusa, used in AhLOS project[3] from UCLA, is another wireless networked node with small size which makes use of several ultrasound receivers, but without actually employing them to detect angle of arrival.
-These incipient realizations prove that it is feasible to get AOA capability in a small package that would be appropriate for future pervasive ad hoc networks.
+Figure 2shows the approach used the Cricket compass project to find the bearing θ of the mobile containing two receivers R_1 and R_2 with respect to a ceiling beacon.
+The sine of the angle is estimated to be